Khagrabari: Area overview

-The map alongside shows the north-central part of the district.
-It has the highest level of urbanisation in an overwhelming rural district.
-22.08% of the population of the Cooch Behar Sadar subdivision lives in the urban areas and 77.92% lives in the rural areas.
+The map below shows the north-central part of the district.
+It has the highest level of urbanisation in an overwhelmingly rural district.
+22.08% of the population of the Cooch Behar Sadar subdivision lives in the urban area and 77.92% in rural areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India, Khagrabari had a total population of 23,122.
 There were 11,733 (51%) males and 11,389 (49%) females.
 There were 2,110 persons in the age range of 0 to 6 years.
 The total number of literate people in Khagrabari was 18,606 (88.55% of the population over 6 years).